tdwg/website/about/committees/tardis/index.md

 ### Meetings and quorum

 The Functional Subcommittee shall convene by teleconference (e.g. over Skype) at least two times per year.
 A quorum of any meeting of the Functional Subcommittee shall consist of a majority of its current members.

 ### Agenda, minutes, and reports

 The Functional Subcommittee chair, in collaboration with the deputy, shall be responsible for establishing the agendas for meetings.
 An open issue tracking system will be used (e.g. GitHub issues) to ensure transparency of work and for assignment of tasks.

-## Contact Us
+## Contact us

-If you are interested in hosting a Meeting or have any questions, please [send an email to the time and place subcommittee](mailto:tardis@tdwg.org)
+If you are interested in hosting a Meeting or have any questions, please [send an email to the Time and Place subcommittee](mailto:tardis@tdwg.org).